gASK13/oghmai-server/README.md

 # OghmAI Backend

 A simple custom backend for OghmAI (a POC Android language learning AI app).

-Written to try couple things - creation of an Android app, creation of a AI enabled app in AWS and last but not least in AI assisted app creation (using AI as a partner).
+Written to try couple things:
+- creation of an Android app
+- creation of a AI enabled app in AWS
+- last but not least in AI assisted app creation (using AI as a partner and assistant)

+> ℹ️ **Info:** Most of the code generated in this repo so far is AI generated based on continuous prompting (with manual changes where required or appropriate).
+This is an experiment both in development on those technologies and into trying "vibe coding".

 ## What is OghmAI?